meedstrom/inline-anki/README.md

 Whichever emphasis marker you choose, be it _, *, /, +, ~, or =, inline-anki doesn't bar you from using it in general.
 A paragraph needs a magic string like `@anki` to be parsed as a flashcard in the first place, without which the marker has no special meaning.

 In fact, the default for this package was once **bold**, not underline.
-It didn't result in any accidental flashcards.
+It didn't result in any accidental flashcards, even though I put bold everywhere.

 The reason I switched to underline was the idea of "*invisible*-anki", a future fork of this project that eliminates the note IDs altogether.
 With the note IDs gone, it must reserve an emphasis marker that always means cloze.
 I'm early-adopting it.